kijanawoodard/Blog/src/Blog.Web/Content/posts/foo-ifoo-is-an-anti-pattern.markdown

+---
+title: Foo: IFoo is an Anti-Pattern
+published: October 14, 2013
+tags:
+---

-﻿This simple code, used in so many examples, has always bothered me.
+This simple code, used in so many examples, has always bothered me.

     class Foo : IFoo